Taka-Coma/OOJBench/README.md

 ## Component
 - conf.json: configuration file for the generator
 	- Parameters: N, k, l, s, t, z, samples, dbname
-		- N: The number of tuples in the joined results.
 		- k: The number of attributes on R.
 		- l: The number of attributes on S.
 		- s: The number of attributes for order-oriented join on R.
 		- t: The number of attributes for order-oriented join on S.
-		- z: The number tuples per join key value.
+		- primary: The number tuples per join key value.
+		- vocab: The number of vocabularies for order-oriented join keys.
 		- samples: The number of join key values for sample.
 		- dbname: The name of database.
 	- An example is shown in the below section.